Aging & Health A to Z

-You can take steps to help prevent venous problems from becoming more serious.
+You can take steps to help prevent vein problems from becoming more serious.

 Elastic Support Stockings (Compression Stockings)

-Wearing support stockings is usually the first step in treating venous problems.
+Wearing support stockings is usually the first step in treating vein problems.
 Though they don’t get rid of your vein problems, they can help improve pain, swelling, and other symptoms.

-Your healthcare professional will help determine the stocking style, size, and amount of compression (tightness) that is right for you.
+Your healthcare provider will help determine the stocking style, size, and amount of compression (tightness) that is right for you.
 Some stockings can be purchased without a prescription.
+You may also purchase stockings online, sometimes at a discounted price.
 Or, you may get a prescription for stockings that need to be measured and fitted by a pharmacist or medical supplier.

-It’s up to your healthcare professional to decide whether compression stockings are right for you.
-If you have circulation problems due to diabetes or other conditions, compression stockings can decrease the blood supply further and worsen the condition.
+It’s up to your healthcare provider to decide whether compression stockings are right for you.
+If you have circulation problems due to diabetes or other conditions, compression stockings can worsen your condition, so please talk to your healthcare provider first.

 Tips on using compression stockings